MicrosoftDocs/azure-video-indexer/azure-video-indexer/text-summarization-task.md

 1. If you don't have the web portal open already open the [Azure AI Video Indexer web portal](https://api-portal.videoindexer.ai/).
 1. Upload a file and wait for it to index.
+1. Select the video to navigate to the media page.
 1. Select **Generate summary**.
 The textual summary is generated.

 ## Summary customizations